atanasgiliev/atanasgiliev.github.io/content/medea.md

 &nbsp;&nbsp;&nbsp;&nbsp; Who long ago, devoid of all insight
 &nbsp;&nbsp;&nbsp;&nbsp; Were introducing songs cheerful and bright
 &nbsp;&nbsp;&nbsp;&nbsp; At both feasts solemn and at dinners jolly;
-&nbsp;&nbsp;&nbsp;&nbsp; Music, the sound of life's delightful folly–
+&nbsp;&nbsp;&nbsp;&nbsp; Music, the sound of life's delightful folly—
 <span style="float:left;">&nbsp;&nbsp;&nbsp;&nbsp; But they could not with music nor with lyre</span><span style="float:right;">[195]</span><br>
 &nbsp;&nbsp;&nbsp;&nbsp; Succeed in easing men's conditions dire:
 &nbsp;&nbsp;&nbsp;&nbsp; The very grief that kindles death and smashes